 Introduction

 Trauma accounts for 10% of global mortality (1).
 More than 4.6 million people die annually due to trauma and it is one of the leading causes of mortality in individuals under 44 years old.
-Tens of millions of individuals go trough trauma that is non-fatal which require treatment.
-(1,2).
-One of the tools used in trauma triage is a clinical prediction model which will be the main focus targeting to improve and custom in different ways in this study.
+Tens of millions of individuals go trough trauma that is non-fatal which require treatment (1,2).
+One of the tools used in trauma triage is clinical prediction models which will be the main focus targeting to improve and custom in different ways in this study.

 Hospital- and prehospital care

 The initial contact with the hospital when sustaining a trauma is through the emergency department.
 If the person is not able to travel to the emergency department, an emergency number is contacted and the ambulance will take the person to hospital to meet healthcare providers.
 In the ambulance there is instruments and methods to see how well the patient is doing.
 For example, pulse oximeters and sphygmomanometer.
 Also, the nurses working in the ambulance are trained in measuring Glasgow Coma Scale(GCS) and to record other vital signs.
 This is termed prehospital care and it is usually here the care of the patient start after trauma.
-The health service workers have predetermined protocols on how to manage the patients condition and where to take him or her based on the severity of the injury.
+The health service workers have predetermined protocols on how to manage the patient’s condition and where to take him or her based on the severity of the injury.

 When taken to the hospital or when the first contact is through the emergency care department, the patient based on the severity can either see a nurse or a doctor immediately.
 The doctor or nurse evaluates the patient’s condition and records the parameters in predetermined trauma protocols which determines the level of healthcare given to the patient.
 The level is scored differently depending on which system is used to classify the patient.
 In this study, we will split it in major and minor traumas.